 Step #4 Determine stakeholders and create a stakeholder register

 There is no project without project stakeholders.
-In gist, stakeholders are all the people that can be influenced by or have an influence or can be influenced by the project.
+In gist, stakeholders are all the people that have an influence on or can be influenced by the project.

 A stakeholder register lists all project stakeholders.
 It is, basically, an index of all project stakeholders and their critical attributes.

 You should create this register as early as possible in the project life cycle.

 If you don’t determine all the parties interested in your project who can have an influence on it, the chances are high that your project is doomed to fail right at the start.

 Therefore, this step is one of the most critical ones.

 Step #5 Select project management tools